radu-bogdan/SeminarEM/README.md

 Come to my office, you know where to find me!

 ## List of changes
-    v1.1 : updated magnetization values
+    v1.2 : added geometry files for $\texttt{Matlab}$ (Thank you Josef) and an IGS format added solution to the magnetostatic problem for comparison v1.1 : updated magnetization values

 ## Bibliography